Wisconsin Genetic Information and Testing Discrimination Attorneys

-Employers cannot discriminate against employees or applicants because of their genetic information, this is called genetic information discrimination and it is illegal.
+Employment laws prohibit against employees or applicants because of their genetic information, this is called genetic information.
+This form of discrimination is called genetic information discrimination.

-The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers from using genetic information when making employment decisions, and from requesting, requiring, or purchasing genetic information from employees.
+The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits the use of genetic information when making employment decisions, and from requesting, requiring, or purchasing genetic information from employees.

-The Wisconsin Fair Employment Act (WFEA) also similarly prohibits, with a few exceptions, employers from soliciting, requiring, or administering a genetic test as a term or condition of employment, affecting the terms or condition of employment of any person who obtains a genetic test, terminating an employee who obtains a genetic test, or from offering employment or any other consideration (such as money or another form of compensation) to someone in return for submitting to a genetic test.
+The Wisconsin Fair Employment Act (WFEA) similarly prohibits, with a few exceptions, soliciting, requiring, or administering a genetic test as a term or condition of employment, affecting the terms or condition of employment of any person who obtains a genetic test, terminating an employee who obtains a genetic test, or from offering employment or any other consideration (such as money or another form of compensation) to someone in return for submitting to a genetic test.

-Employers could even be criminally liable in Wisconsin for performing a genetic test on an employee without that employee’s written and informed consent.
+Violators can even be held criminally liable in Wisconsin for performing a genetic test on an employee without that employee’s written and informed consent.